The Best Paints for Cabinets (24 Top Brands Blind-Tested & Reviewed)

 - Fill the old holes with wood filler and let them dry.
 You can see how I used a great wood grain filler here: The Secret to Removing Wood Grain on Cabinets

 - Set up your doors and drawer fronts on tables in your garage.
 Sand over your cabinet doors and boxes with a 150 grit sandpaper pad.
 I like to use my mouse sander whenever possible.
 Remember you are just roughing up the surface, not sanding to the bare wood – How to Sand Wood FInishes

 - Use a damp cloth or tack cloth for wiping off the sanding dust.

-- Apply your first coat of primer, let dry, sand with 220
+- Apply your first coat of primer, let dry, and sand with 220

 - Repeat the last step of sanding and wiping.